cchaonie/collaborative-editor/docs/features.md

 - [x] Add bold/italic style
 - [ ] Broadcast the changes to all client
 - [ ] Use json1 as the sharedb type
+  - [x] Add ot-json1 and register it
+  - [ ] Add related converters

+## Tech perspective

+- [ ] Fix eslint warnings
+- [ ] Load configurations from a file
+- [ ] Handle compiling error gracefully, not shut down the dev server